 The sincerest form of flattery

 Earlier this year, we discovered a New York-based bedding store whose quality page was remarkably similar to our own.
-And upon discovering that one of the owners was subscribed to our newsletter, we realised we’d been web-stalked.
+And upon checking their website in way-back-machine, and discovering that one of the owners was subscribed to our newsletter, we suspected our quality page had been copied.

 But there was something else.
 This brand claimed that exceptional quality could be had for below market price (their brand's unique selling point if you will).